Integrate your typeform with Notion

 Back in the Connect panel, you’ll see that your Notion integration is live.
 You can toggle the switch to deactivate the integration, or click the three dots to Edit or Delete it.

-The Typeform questions you can map to Notion fields are the following:
+The Typeform questions you can map to Notion field types are the following:

 - Multiple Choice question: Select, Multi-select